Credit: @bristolhillslavenderandflower on Instagram

 While you’re in the area visit: The Springville Center for the Arts, home to lively and artistic performances, and the Buffalo and Erie County Botanical Gardens for breathtaking horticulture treasures from around the world.

 Credit: @thestorygoesstudios on Instagram

 Break away from the hustle and bustle of daily life and find peace in 100 acres of lively sunflower fields.
 Experience the open air among the birds, butterflies, and bees while you pick the perfect bunch of sunflowers.
 With wagon rides, duck derby races, sunflower trails, corn mazes, gem hunting at the sunflower sifter, and tons of sunflower-themed accessories in the shop, this Sanborn farm is the place to be!
-Sunflowers of Sanborn is open August 1 through Labor Day.
+Sunflowers of Sanborn is open August through mid-September.

 While you’re in the area visit: Niagara Falls State Park for historic, jaw-dropping views of the United States' oldest state park, and the Aquarium of Niagara for ocean discoveries and marine animals.